 Broome has a wide range of dining options to suit everyone.
 Expect prices to be higher in the Cable Beach area than in town.

 A quick word on the COVID situation in Broome.
-Some restaurants are not currently open and some have reduce hours or operations.
+Some restaurants are not currently open, some have reduced hours or operations.
 Always check with the restaurant directly to confirm operating hours and when you can, book ahead.
 With some restaurants not operating, and the influx of tourists even in low season, those that are tend to be very busy.

 Broome Town Centre and surrounds

 Aarli Bar: Asian fusion style restaurant, with outdoor and indoor seating.
 Wide range of meal options including share plates and larger servings.
-Highly rated and bookings are recommended for both breakfast and dinner.
+Highly rated and bookings are recommended.
 Great cocktails, food and atmosphere.
 As of August 2021, Aarli is no longer doing its very popular breakfast service.
 This was a top option for breakfast so hopefully it’ll be back in 2022!

 Mangrove Hotel: Located about five minutes walking distance from Broome’s town centre.
 The Mangrove Hotel also has accommodation but we go for the ‘beer garden’ with plenty of seating.
 While the beers are always cold, they really excel with their cocktail list.
 Though popular for the Staircase to the Moon, you tend to have beautiful views any day at sunset (though it’s east facing so no actual sunsetting).
 They also have a range of pub style food if you’re feeling peckish.
 Highly recommended for late afternoon / early evening drinks.